 Art and Design

-We offer a dedicated Art and Design A Level course that is delivered as a multidisciplinary approach, offering studies in a combination of skills-based areas that can include painting and drawing, graphic design, textiles, printing and photography.
+We offer a dedicated Art and Design A Level course that is delivered as a multidisciplinary approach, offering studies in a combination of skills-based areas.
 This allows each student to present a comprehensive art portfolio that would be favourably viewed by university admissions centres.

 Over the two-year course, you will be expected to demonstrate skills in the context of your chosen area(s).
 In addition, you will be required to demonstrate skills in all of the following: